Skip to content

-Your Definitive Guide To The Autoimmune Protocol (AIP Diet) + How It Can Help Manage Your Symptoms
+Your Definitive Guide To The AIP Diet + How It Can Help Manage Your Symptoms

-The Autoimmune Protocol diet, or the AIP diet for short, is a diet designed to help lower inflammation and alleviate symptoms in those diagnosed with autoimmune diseases.
+The Autoimmune Protocol diet, or the AIP diet for short, is a diet designed to help lower inflammation and alleviate symptoms in people diagnosed with autoimmune diseases, such as rheumatoid arthritis or lupus.

-In my functional medicine clinic, I often use the AIP diet as a baseline for many of my patients who come to me with autoimmunity and have found it extremely beneficial at helping them find relief from symptoms they have been struggling with for years.
+In my telehealth functional medicine clinic, I often use the AIP diet as a baseline for many of my patients who come to me with inflammatory, autoimmune symptoms like joint pain and I have found it to be extremely beneficial at helping relieve them from symptoms they have been struggling with for years.

 In order to understand how the AIP diet works, we first need to understand autoimmunity.